vhirtzel/raritan_reboot/README.md

 Python script to reboot Desktop Minis using the Raritan API

 ## How to use this tool:
+0) Update your Raritan PDU labels for all of your outlets with the IPv4 addresses of the minis plugged in.
 1) Clone this respository
 2) In the root directory create a file called `configfile.ini` that follows the format outlined below.
 3) Navigate to the root directory in the terminal and run `python3 desktop_reboot.py`